Home

 Present Day Stress

-Determining the trajectories of the maximum and minimum horizontal compressive stresses acting on the borehole is crucial for designing efficient hydraulic stimulations.
-Borehole images are the best way to establish the spatial orientation of the minimum and maximum horizontal compressive stresses.
+Understanding the paths of the maximum and minimum horizontal compressive stresses on a borehole is essential for designing effective hydraulic stimulation techniques.
+Borehole imaging provides the best insight into the spatial orientation of these minimum and maximum horizontal compressive stresses.

 Lamination Frequency